arminnh/Programming-project-databases/README.md

 # learn2program

+A website toaid students in the understanding of several concepts seen in machines and computability, mote specifically Context Free Grammars, Turing Machines and Universal Turing Machines.
+The tools were written in C++ as part of a Machines and Computability course at the [University of Antwerp](https://www.uantwerpen.be/popup/opleidingsonderdeel.aspx?catalognr=1001WETCGR&taal=en&aj=2014).<br>

 ## Installation
 This installation presumes an up-to-date linux system (14.04) & all necessary packages have been installed.
 Following packages are needed: